A strategic guide to Zendesk integrations with Slack, Jira, and Salesforce

 The Zendesk and Jira integration

-The Zendesk-Jira integration is the go-to for escalating technical bugs from your frontline support crew to your engineers and keeping an eye on them until they're fixed.
+The Zendesk-Jira integration is the standard for escalating technical bugs from your support crew to your engineering team.

 What it does

-This integration allows a support agent to create a new Jira issue directly from a Zendesk ticket, which automatically links the two together.
-Important details like the ticket status, priority, and any new comments can stay in sync between both platforms.
-This gives the support team a peek into the development process without having to learn Jira or constantly bug engineers for updates.
+This integration allows a support agent to create a new Jira issue directly from a Zendesk ticket, automatically linking the two.
+Important details like ticket status, priority, and comments can stay in sync between both platforms.
+This gives the support team visibility into the development process without engineers needing to leave their native environment.

 Why it's a good idea

-It really helps streamline how bugs are reported.
-You can forget about the old days of manually copying customer complaints into a new Jira ticket, which saves time and cuts down on mistakes.
-More importantly, it helps keep customers in the loop.
-When a developer marks a bug as fixed in Jira, the support agent sees that update in Zendesk and can give the customer the good news.
-It's a small thing that makes a big difference.
+It streamlines how bugs are reported and tracked.
+It removes the need to manually copy customer complaints into new Jira tickets, which saves time and ensures data accuracy.
+Most importantly, it keeps customers informed; when a developer marks a bug as fixed in Jira, the support agent can see that update in Zendesk and immediately notify the customer.

 Automating the Jira workflow